Algal Bloom Monitoring in Alberta Lakes

 Our Approach

-Six lakes in Alberta, Canada (Lac La Biche, Ethel, Wabamun, Sylvan, Pigeon, and Nakamun) are being monitored in the summers of 2023 and 2024.
+Six lakes in Alberta, Canada (Lac La Biche, Ethel, Wabamun, Sylvan, Pigeon, and Nakamun) were monitored in the summers of 2023 and 2024.
 Lake water samples are collected at the same time the Sentinel-2 satellite flies directly overhead collecting imagery.
 The satellite imagery is used to estimate chlorophyll-a concentrations (a green pigment found in algae), and the water samples are analyzed at the University of Alberta to identify types and concentrations of algae or cyanobacteria present, and to test water quality.

 Stay tuned for future project updates and announcements!